-In the blog, you will get details for how to ride with road conditions from Jammu to Basholi to Sarthal to Bhaderwah to Gulabgarh to Killar to Gulabgarh to Patnitop to Jammu.
+In the blog, you will get details on how to ride with road conditions from Jammu to Basholi to Sarthal to Bhaderwah to Gulabgarh to Killar to Gulabgarh to Patnitop to Jammu.
 You can do this ride on a Royal Enfield as well as other motorcycles like Pulsar and Apache, among others.

 Jammu to Killar Road Trip Itinerary